 A property or asset that a borrower pledges to a lender in the event of default.
 When a borrower fails to make debt service payments as stated in the loan agreement, collateral looks to secure repayment of the loan, providing protection to the lender.
 In real estate, typically the property that is being financed by the loan serves as collateral, whether this be a house or commercial property.
 Other common types of collateral include: plant and equipment, marketable securities, and personal property.

-Securities collateralized by loans secured by commercial property.
+Commercial Mortgage-Backed Securities are securities collateralized by loans secured by commercial property.
 A CMBS loan is a first-mortgage secured by commercial real estate which is

 Commercial real estate is real estate intended to generate income or profit for the owner of the property.
 Generally includes all categories of non-residential real estate